Can I Eat Expired Gravlax?

 Can I eat Gravlax that has been at room temperature for 2 hours?

 Gravlax should not be consumed if left at room temperature for 2 hours or more, as it is a seafood product with a high risk of bacterial contamination.
-To prevent foodborne illness, refrigerate Gravlax promptly after serving or discard any leftovers that have been left out for an extended period.
+To reduce the risk of foodborne illness, refrigerate Gravlax promptly after serving or discard any leftovers that have been left out for an extended period.

 How long after opening can I eat leftover Gravlax?